Career Timeline of Bubba Wallace: Major Achievements and Milestones

 September 10, 2020: Leaves Richard Petty Motorsports

-On September 10, 2020, Wallace announced he would leave Richard Petty Motorsports at the end of the 2020 season.
+On September 10, 2020, Wallace announced his departure from Richard Petty Motorsports at the end of the 2020 season.
+He finished 22nd in the points standings.

 September 21, 2020: Joins 23XI Racing

-On September 21, 2020, Michael Jordan and Denny Hamlin created 23XI Racing.
-Wallace was announced as the first driver in the No. 23 car.
+On September 21, 2020, Michael Jordan and Denny Hamlin announced the creation of a NASCAR team named 23XI Racing, with Wallace as the first driver in the No. 23.

-In 2020, Wallace reunited with crew chief Jerry Baxter.
-He finished sixth at the Pennzoil 400 in Las Vegas.
-The season was halted after four races due to the COVID-19 pandemic.
+In 2020, Wallace was reunited with crew chief Jerry Baxter, who worked with him in the Truck Series.
+He finished sixth at Las Vegas, his best finish on a 1.5-mile track.
+The season was halted due to the COVID-19 pandemic.

-In March 2021, Wallace joined Spencer Davis Motorsports to drive their No. 11 in the Pinty's Dirt Truck Race on Bristol Motor Speedway's dirt layout, finishing 11th.
+In March 2021, Wallace joined Spencer Davis Motorsports to drive their No. 11 in the Pinty's Dirt Truck Race on Bristol Motor Speedway's dirt layout, finishing eleventh in the race.
+The truck was fielded in partnership with Hattori Racing Enterprises.

 October 4, 2021: First Cup Win at Talladega

-On October 4, 2021, Wallace earned his first career Cup win at Talladega after the race was shortened due to rain.
-Wallace is the first African-American driver to win a Cup Series race since Wendell Scott in 1963.
-Wallace also scored the first win for a McDonald's-sponsored car since Jimmy Spencer in 1994.
+On October 4, 2021, Wallace earned his first career Cup win at Talladega, making him the first African-American driver to win a Cup Series race since Wendell Scott in 1963.
+It was also the first win for a McDonald's-sponsored car since Jimmy Spencer in 1994.

 2021: First Win at Talladega

-On August 31, 2022, it was announced that Bubba Wallace, along with crew chief Barker, would switch rides at 23XI for the remainder of the season, moving to the No. 45 car to pursue the owner's championship.
+On August 31, 2022, it was announced that Bubba Wallace and crew chief Barker would switch rides at 23XI for the remainder of the season, moving to the No. 45 car in pursuit of the owner's championship.